Payments for Referring or Enrolling Subjects in Clinical Research

 Applies to:

-Any University of Virginia School of Medicine employee, student, volunteer, or another individual who has an affiliation with the institution(“Covered Person”).
+Any University of Virginia School of Medicine employee, student, volunteer, or other individual who has an affiliation with the institution.

 Policy Statement:

-No Covered Person may accept or offer incentives for the referral or enrollment of subjects in any clinical study.
-Incentives include, but are not limited to, gift certificates, books, conference attendance, the payment of travel expenses, and finder’s fees paid by or to investigators, or bonus payments based on subject accrual that are made to either investigators or study staff.
-Incentives may not be paid directly to Covered Persons or through grants or contracts supporting clinical studies.
+No covered person may offer or accept incentives for referring or enrolling subjects in any clinical study.
+Prohibited incentives include, but are not limited to, gift certificates, books, conference attendance, travel expense payments, finder’s fees paid to or by investigators, or bonus payments tied to subject accrual for investigators or study staff.
+Such incentives may not be provided directly to covered persons or through grants or contracts supporting clinical studies.

 Related Policy: